Choti Diwali | Narak Chaturdashi

 It is the second day of the five days long Diwali festival.
 It is believed that on this day Lord Krishna returns home after killing the demon king Narakasur hence also called Naraka Chaturdashi.
 Krishan has the king’s blood smeared on his forehead and to clean his body, he was bathed in scented oils.
 Since then, the custom of taking bath before sunrise with scented powder and oil is practiced.
-On Naraka Chaturdashi, people light lamp and fireworks to drive away from the darkness and bring in the light.
+On Naraka Chaturdashi, people light lamps and fireworks to drive away from the darkness and bring in the light.

 The story behind Narak Chaturdashi